nhatch/nhatch.github.io/readme.md

 ## Bio

-I joined the University of Washington [CS PhD program](https://www.cs.washington.edu/academics/phd) in Winter 2020, after two and a half years in the Georgia Tech [ML PhD program](http://ml.gatech.edu/phd).
-Prior to that, I worked for three years as a software engineer at [eSpark Learning](http://www.esparklearning.com), an education technology company that adaptively curates educational resources for grade school students based on their test scores.
-I completed my Bachelor of Science degree at the [University of Chicago](http://www.uchicago.edu) in 2014 with a double major in mathematics and computer science.
+I completed my Bachelor of Science degree at the [University of Chicago](http://www.uchicago.edu) in 2014, then worked for three years at an education technology startup company called [eSpark Learning](http://www.esparklearning.com).
+In 2017, I joined the Georgia Tech [ML PhD program](http://ml.gatech.edu/phd) and transfered to the University of Washington [CS PhD program](https://www.cs.washington.edu/academics/phd) in Winter 2020.
+After obtaining a master's degree from UW in 2021, I carefully decided not to pursue a career in academia and pivoted to work full-time on system software engineering for the [UW RACER project](https://www.apl.uw.edu/project/project.php?id=racer).